legacy-legacymind/20250718-LegacyMind/MCPs/InternalMCPs/UnifiedIntelligence/README.md

 ### Recent Updates

-- **July 3, 2025**: Upgraded Qdrant client from 1.11.0 to 1.14.1 for compatibility with updated database infrastructure
-  - Updated health monitor to use `versionInfo()` instead of deprecated `getClusterInfo()` method
-  - All core Qdrant operations (upsert, search, scroll, delete, collections) remain fully compatible
+- **Redis-Only Architecture**: Simplified to use only Redis for all storage needs
+  - Removed all PostgreSQL and Qdrant dependencies
-  - No breaking changes for persistence layer functionality
+  - Streamlined persistence layer for better performance
+  - All thoughts are now stored in Redis with automatic expiration

 ## Deployment Checklist

 - [ ] Ensure all environment variables are set in `.env` or deployment environment
-- [ ] Verify database connectivity (PostgreSQL and Redis)
-- [ ] Verify Qdrant connectivity if using vector search
+- [ ] Verify Redis connectivity
 - [ ] Run test suite to ensure all tools are functioning
 - [ ] Check Docker image builds successfully
 - [ ] Verify network connectivity in containerized environment